Above is Albert Victor Adamson (acting under the name Denver Dixon) in a bit role in a 1942 Range Busters oater for Monogram.

 You may want to go to the In Search Of ... page on the Old Corral and then to the California Death Index.
-There you will find a record for: Denver Dixon, born 1/4/1890 and he passed away in the Los Angeles area on 11/9/1972.
+There you will find dual records for: Albert Adamson and Denver Dixon - he was born 1/4/1890 and passed away in the Los Angeles area on 11/9/1972.

-The Family Search website (free), Ancestry.com (subscription), California Death Index, and Variety tradepaper have information on Adamson.
+The Family Search website (free), Ancestry.com (subscription), California Death Index, Variety tradepaper, and other sources have information on Adamson.

 In addition, the Internet Movie Database (IMDb) has Dolores Booth (1908-1959; full name: Rose Dolores Emaniski) as a circa 1930 wife of Adamson.
 However, a 1929 marriage license has her name as 'Julia Emanski'.
 And she's 'Julia Booth' on the 1956 marriage license of son Kenneth.
 Julia was also the mother of Al Adamson, Jr. In the census records below, there was an earlier wife - Ione Dearie (1920 census) along with a circa 1926 divorce.